Graphics card not working? Here’s what to do [easy fixes]

 Method 7: Update BIOS

-Always remember that updating BIOS is pretty risky and your need to do it properly or else face permanent damage.
+Always remember that updating BIOS is risky and you need to do it properly or face permanent damage.

 Method 8: Check For Other Hardware Issues